Water conflict: Transboundary water conflicts

 Transboundary waters are waters in which two or more different states border the same body of water.
 In order to reduce the risk of water conflicts, transboundary water arrangements or agreements are often negotiated, but many shared international rivers still lack such treaties.
 According to the UN, these cooperations are supposed to be equitable and sustainable in that each state does not abuse the water, but rather use the water to their best benefits while protecting and reserving it.

 International competition over water can arise when one country starts drawing more water from a shared water source.
 This is often the most efficient route to getting needed water, but in the long term can cause conflict if water is overdrafted.
 More than 50 countries on five continents are said to be at risk of conflict over water.
 Moreover, international water law can sometimes exacerbate the potential for conflict: the legal principles of "prior appropriation" and "riparianism" are both implicated in transboundary water conflicts as both can mean that good luck historically and geographically can legally divide countries into those with water abundance and those with scarcity.

 Recent interstate conflicts have occurred mainly in the Middle East (disputes stemming from the Euphrates and Tigris Rivers shared by Turkey, Syria, and Iraq; and the Jordan River conflict shared by Israel, Lebanon, Jordan and the State of Palestine), in Africa (Nile River-related conflicts among Egypt, Ethiopia, and Sudan), as well as in Central Asia (the Aral Sea conflict among Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan and Kyrgyzstan).
 In 2022 and 2023, tensions over the Helmand River shared by Iran and Afghanistan have also flared.

+Gaza genocide

+As part of the 2023-present Gaza genocide being committed by Israel, desalination plants and other water infrastructure are being intentionally destroyed alongside refugee camps, aid distribution centers and humanitarian convoys in an effort to bring about a famine and cause people to die of thirst.
+People living in Palestine report that they have been forced to drink salty, unclean, or unsanitary water.

+2026 Iran war

+On 7 March 2026, as part of the war between Israel, The United States, and Iran, the United States intentionally hit an Iranian water desalination plant.
+Some countries, including Israel rely on desalination for adequate amounts of drinking water.

 Tigris and Euphrates Rivers

-Throughout history there has been much conflict over use of water from rivers such as the Tigris and Euphrates rivers and one of the earliest know "water wars" was around 2400 BCE between the ancient Sumerian states of Umma and Lagash over irrigation water.
+Throughout history there has been much conflict over use of water from rivers such as the Tigris and Euphrates rivers and one of the earliest known "water wars" was around 2400 BCE between the ancient Sumerian states of Umma and Lagash over irrigation water.
 Turkey's Southeastern Anatolia Project (Guneydogu Anadolu Projesi, or GAP) on the Euphrates has potentially serious consequences for water supplies in Syria and Iraq.
 During the 1950s multiple dams and other water projects were started as a result from water sharing concerns particularly for downstream countries.